Current Policy Priorities

-CREW’s legislative and executive branch policy priorities for 2013-2014 reflect broad themes of transparency and accountability.
+CREW’s current policy priorities reflect broad themes of transparency and accountability.
 Our priorities are organized by topic.
-Download the PDF.

 - Money in Politics

 - FOIA Reform

 - Secret Law and National Security

 - Public Access to Information Held by Congress

 Congress and the FEC should close loopholes that allow anonymous transmission of money for political activities through non-profit organizations.

 Congress and the IRS should improve non-profit organization transparency by requiring free public access to non-profit organization tax data in bulk as well as IRS disclosure of non-granular statistical information on investigations into non-profit activities.

 The president should nominate and the Senate should confirm candidates to the Federal Election Commission.